xmonader/letsbuildacompiler-pretty/src/tutor13_procedures.md

 ## The Semantics of Parameters

-So  far we've dealt with the SYNTAX  of  parameter  passing,  and we've got the parsing mechanisms in place to handle it.
-Next, we have to look at the SEMANTICS, i.e., the actions to be taken when we encounter parameters.
+So  far we've dealt with the _syntax_  of  parameter  passing,  and we've got the parsing mechanisms in place to handle it.
+Next, we have to look at the _semantics_, i.e., the actions to be taken when we encounter parameters.
 This brings  us  square  up  against the issue of the different ways parameters can be passed.